Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 1. After inputting your serial number or QR code, the Shield2Go Cloud Security OPTIGA™ Trust M should appear in the browser.
 Choose **View Details**.

 1. The public X.509 certificate that is present on your device should be displayed.
-Copy or download this certificate to your local machine.
+Copy or download this certificate to your local environment.

 ![Infineon Toolbox Certificate](images/InfineonToolboxCertificate.jpg)